amateescu/search_api_solr/README.md

    3. Finish configuring the index by selecting the appropriate server.
 Check "Read only" under the Index Options.
 4. On the index's Fields tab, add the fields you would like to have shown in Views or any other display.
-It is assumed - but untested - that fields must be added here first before they can be displayed.
+Fields must be added here first before they can be displayed, despite appearing in the Add fields list in Views.
 5. Create a view or some other display to see the documents from your server.
 If you are using Views, set it up as you would for any other Search API datasource.